Moritisimor/CascadeShell/README.md

 # CascadeShell
-A user-friendly Shell written in Go.
+A highly user-friendly Shell written in Go.